kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 ### Tagging & Location Data

 The tagging in DEVONthink is fantastic.
 No lag or buggy behavior as I was used to it in Evernote.
-Tags can be added with auto-complete and easily filtered down with clicking on a weighted tag cloud or adding more tags to filter down the result list.
+Tags can be added with auto-complete and easily filtered down by clicking on a weighted tag cloud or adding more tags to filter down the result list.

 Notes can also contain the geographical location where the note was taken and can be viewed later on a world map.

 ### WikiLinks & Hashtag Conversion

-DEVONthink supports out of the box WikiLink syntax `[[…]]` and also provides auto-complete for WikiLinks.
+DEVONthink supports out-of-the-box WikiLink syntax `[[…]]` and also provides auto-complete for WikiLinks.
 As I use a flat-file structure for all my notes that always start with the date-time stamp, I can easily autocomplete only documents written on a given day.

 The app allows multiple ways of linking.
 Besides WikiLinks, it supports, of course, regular Markdown linking to local files or external sources and also linking to the unique database item, like `x-devonthink-item://EE11831A-6028-4202-84E3-A4BEEA3E2551` which also works from tools outside of DEVONthink.

 DEVONthink is also capable of converting hashtags, for example, `#Stoicism` into real tags.
-It can also convert keywords, properties or locations and into tags.
+It can also convert keywords, properties, or locations and into tags.

 ### MultiMarkdown Support